lorien/grab/README.md

 ## About Grab (very old description)

 Grab is a python web scraping framework.
-Grab provides a number of helpful methods to perform network requests, scrape web sites and process the scraped content:
+Grab provides a number of helpful methods to perform network requests, scrape websites and process the scraped content:

 * Automatic cookies (session) support
 * HTTPS/SOCKS proxy support with/without authentication